top of page

 Credentials

 Sharon Glassburn is a licensed marriage and family therapist in the state of Illinois and holds a Master's degree in couple and family counseling from Adler University.
-She has practiced for 10 years across diverse settings—including a family counseling agency, walk-in LGBTQ peer counseling center, public middle school, private group practice, and BetterHelp—before venturing out on her own.
+She has practiced for more than 10 years across diverse settings—before solo practice, this included a family counseling agency, walk-in LGBTQ peer counseling center, public middle school, private group practice, and BetterHelp.

-While professional and academic experiences are certainly valuable in shaping Sharon's therapeutic work, her stance is also informed by her own experiences of parenthood, partnership, and traumatic loss.
+Outside of her therapist role in solo practice, Sharon is currently serving as a Parent Ambassador through the New Haven Early Childhood Council.
+While professional and academic experiences are valuable in shaping Sharon's therapeutic work, she has also been transformed by her lived experiences of parenthood, partnership, and traumatic loss.
 As a family therapist--and human--Sharon balances the paradox of embracing uncertainty and transiency in relationship alongside security, connection, and hope.

 bottom of page